List of University of Rochester people

 Here follows a list of notable alumni, non-graduate attendees, faculty, and presidents of the University of Rochester.
 The institution has more than 120,000 living alumni as of 2022.

 Note: Some individuals are listed in multiple categories (e.g., alumni who were also members of the faculty).
 In such cases, a parenthetical note identifies the second relevant category.
 Recipients of honorary degrees from the university are not included.
 All degree years are for bachelor's degrees unless otherwise noted.
+For a list of alumni of the Eastman School of Music, see List of Eastman School of Music people.